salekinsirajus/memAllocation/design.md

 		else { freerange_start--; run_length++; }

 	}
-	//assert(best <= pages);

 	if(best >= pages) {
 		*len = pages;
 		return bestaddress;
 ```
 At this first line we check a few conditions:
 1. if the current page is free
 2. the page at the before that is NOT free
 3. the number of free pages in the block is at least as big as what we need, AND
 4. smaller than the previous best we found
 We set that as the new best!
 ```
 			best = run_length;